timm/dart/README.md

         function x(a) return a+1 end
         ```
 - Support code
-  - All suupport in its own file that knows to create the followng files (if they do not exist already):
+  - All support code in its own file that knows to create the followng files (if they do not exist already):
     - `./.travis.yml`
     - `./.gitignore`
     - `$HOME/.tmux.conf`
     - `$HOME/.vimrc`
     - `$HOME/.vim/bundle`
+    - `$HOME/.config/htop/htoprc`
 - Source code
   - All source code in one file.
     - All locals listed at top;